CTA-K12/DynamoForm/README.md

 ### html layout:

-Below is the needed html elments to turn your standard form into a dynamic form.
+Below is the needed html elements to turn your standard form into a dynamic form.

 ``` html